 It is not possible to exchange tickets or return them for a refund.

 Can I purchase admission tickets at the ticket office for a different day?

 Yes, you can purchase tickets at the ticket office for use on any other day.
-The tickets can be used for up to one year after the date of issue.
+The tickets can be used up to the expiry date.

 What if I don’t know how many people will be in the group on the date of our visit?

 Then we suggest you estimate how many are coming, because you must reserve and pay in advance for groups of more than 15 people.
-The e-tickets are non-refundable but they do remain valid for a year after the date of issue.
+The e-tickets are non-refundable.

 If I have too many e-tickets, can I use them for another visit some other time?

 Yes, you can use those e-tickets for another visit some other time.
-Admission tickets that aren’t used are valid for a year from the date of issue.
+Admission tickets that aren’t used are valid up to the expiry date.

 I don’t have a credit or debit card, so I’m unable to purchase e-tickets online in advance.
 Can I still make a reservation for my group?

 No. You can only pay for an online order with a credit card or iDEAL.
 We do not send out invoices for these.